-One final test to be written in the 12th week of semester, or as scheduled by the teacher.
+Two tests to be written in the 6th and 12th week of semester, or as scheduled by the teacher.

 The course is aimed to introduce essential elements of common-law contracts contrasted with continental contracts and to train target-language versus source-language oriented translation techniques based on the processing of comparable texts.